In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 I’ve seen a ton of excellent resources out there on the subject.

-However, my goal with this guide is to go over every minute detail on the push-pull-legs workout plan.
+However, my goal with this guide is to go over every minute detail of the PPL routine.

 That way, you don’t ever have to go searching for answers again.
 All the information is right here and ready to be shared with anybody that needs help.

-If you want to learn all about the best training program out there, look no further because this is it!
+If you want to learn all about the push pull legs split, look no further because this is it!

 Let’s get started!

-As I’ve stated above, the push pull legs workout plan consists of splitting up your training into 3 primary movement patterns.
+As I’ve stated above, the push pull legs split consists of splitting up your training program into 3 primary movement patterns.

 Incline work is crucial for upper body pushing movements.
 It trains the clavicular head of the pecs, which is essential for muscle and injury prevention.